Posted: 14 Sep 2012 04:38 AM PDT

 Method 2 – Perform a Startup Repair

 You can also try to perform a startup repair in Windows 7, which might be able to fix the setup problem.
-You can check out this article from Microsoft
+You can check out this article from Microsofton how to do a startup repair.

 Method 3 – Do a Clean Boot

 The only other way you could be getting this message is if there is a program or service that is causing it to occur.
 By performing a clean boot, you can quickly determine whether it indeed is a program or service.
-You can read the following post from Microsoft that details the steps to perform a clean boot
+You can read the following post from Microsoft that details the steps to perform a clean boot.

 Hopefully, one of the above solutions fixes your problem.
 If not, post a comment here and let us know what you tried.
 Enjoy!